Balseiro Institute

-Balseiro Institute (Instituto Balseiro) is an academic institution that belongs partially to the National University of Cuyo and partially to Argentina's National Atomic Energy Commission.
+Balseiro Institute (Instituto Balseiro) is an Argentine academic institution that belongs partially to the National University of Cuyo and partially to the National Atomic Energy Commission.
 It is located in Bariloche, Río Negro province, Argentina.
 Notable alumni of this institute include Marcela Carena, Juan Maldacena, Juan Ignacio Galvan and Jorge Pullin.

 Overview

 The Balseiro Institute teaches Physics, Nuclear Engineering, Mechanical Engineering and Telecommunications Engineering at undergraduate and graduate levels.
 The institute admits students who have completed two years of university studies (either in Physics or Engineering) and undergoes a rigorous admission procedure.